waferbaby/dimples/README.md

 }
 ```

+### Source and Destination

+Both of these options are full directory paths - by default, the `source` is the current working directory, and the `destination` is the same with `public` appended.

 ### Paths

-The source and destination paths for the output.
+The relative paths used to build generated files - each is appended to the `destination` directory.

 Key | Default | Description
 ----|---------|-------------
-`output` | `./public` | The path of the directory where Dimples will build the site.
-This directory is generated for you if it doesn't exist (and **it's destroyed if it does!**).
-`archives` | `archives` | The name of the directory, appended to the `output` path, where the main paginated archives are generated.
+`archives` | `archives` | The path for the main paginated archives.
-`paginated_posts` | `posts` | The name of the directory, appended to the `output` path, where index-style pages for all posts are generated.
+`paginated_posts` | `posts` | The path for index-style pages for all posts.
-`posts` | `archives/%Y/%m/%d` | The name of the directory, appended to the `output` path, where individual posts end up (suffixed with the post slug).
+`posts` | `archives/%Y/%m/%d` | The path for posts (suffixed with the individual post slug).
 This string is passed to Ruby's `strftime` [Time method](http://ruby-doc.org/core-2.4.0/Time.html#method-i-strftime "The strftime method of the Time class."), so you can use any of its options here.
-`categories` | `archives/categories` | The name of the directory, appended to the `output` path, where category index pages are generated (suffixed with the category slug).
+`categories` | `archives/categories` | The path for category index pages (suffixed with the individual category slug).

 ### Generation